caiogeraldes/case_attraction_inf_lit_attic_jonic/README.md

-# Database for Case Attraction in Infinitive Clauses in Literary Attic and Jonic
+# Database for Case Attraction in Infinitive Clauses in Literary Attic and Jonic Greek

 **Author: Caio Geraldes**